What Does Full Spectrum Mean? – Cannabinoids, Terpenes, and the Entourage Effect

 If you are one of the many people trying out cannabis, you have probably come across a variety of terms.
-What does full spectrum mean?
-What do terpenes mean?
-What does entourage effect mean?
-All have different uses and benefits and most people don’t really know the difference.
+What are full spectrum cannabinoids?
+What are terpenes in cannabis?
+What does the entourage effect of cannabis mean?
+All cannabis compounds and components have different uses and benefits and most people don’t really know the difference.

 COMMON TERMS FOR CANNABIS MEDICINE INGREDIENTS